mpflueger/gan-vis/docs/index.md

 A second lesson is regarding the artifacts of network architecture, observed through the shapes produced by the discriminator.
 My code uses the relu non-linearity, which makes the surface of the discriminator piecewise-linear, and sometimes we see shapes that hint at this.
 Furthermore, we see that the discriminator doesn’t learn anything it doesn’t have to, so anything outside the range of the generator samples or data samples is just noise shaped by our inductive biases (non-linearities, architectures, initializations, etc.).
 This should offer some insight any time we ask an ML model to ‘extrapolate’ beyond the range of what has been seen in training.

-Finally, as we look at these learning architectures, we see a number of issues, like mode distributions in InfoGAN, that cannot be fixed by simply making the model larger.
+Finally, as we look at these learning architectures, we see a number of issues, like the relative weights of modes in InfoGAN, that cannot be fixed by simply making the model larger.
 The field of machine learning has seen many significant breakthroughs that appeared to be a result of simply having more compute or more data, but just as often we see issues that bigness cannot fix, and require us to develop an understanding of the underlying mechanisms and dynamics of our algorithms.

 I hope you found this interesting, and if you’d like to ask questions or talk about it feel free to contact me via email or social media.